Top dogs can catch things too! Our NEW dog show panel checks for 8 pathogens potentially transmissible at dog shows.

 About Zoologix

-Since 2004, Zoologix has served animal care professionals with molecular diagnostic testing for infectious diseases that affect dogs, cats and other animal species.
+Since 2004, Zoologix has served animal care professionals with PCR diagnostic testing for infectious diseases that affect dogs, cats and other animal species.
 Other testing facilities perform PCR testing as a sideline.
-Because we specialize in PCR assays for infectious diseases of animals, our lab staff are adept at performing protocols designed to maintain specimen integrity and maximize assay specificity and sensitivity.
+Because we specialize in PCR testing for infectious diseases of animals, our lab staff are adept at performing protocols designed to maintain specimen integrity and maximize assay specificity and sensitivity.
 We provide fast turnaround and competitive pricing in each of our assay categories.

 As an independent, dedicated diagnostic laboratory not affiliated with any clinic or corporate conglomerate, Zoologix is free of incentives to bias results.
 Zoologix is owned and managed by board-certified scientists and seasoned laboratory managers with extensive experience in molecular biology, biochemistry, zoology, assay design, quality assurance and lab operations.
 Our objective is to provide to the veterinary, animal care, breeder and research communities the fastest, highest quality molecular infectious disease testing available.